Integration with Bugs

 https://<company-name>-prod1.myxqual.com/xqual/api

-XStudio Base-URL The URL of the XStudio's JIRA app front-end.
+XStudio Base-URL The URL of the XStudio's Jira app front-end.

 If you're using XStudio on premises: